Advertisement

 Additional Notes

-Pre-applications are accepted by direct referral from Placer County Adult Systems of Care and Placer County Whole Person Care for non-elderly (18-61) disabled individuals who are transitioning from institutional settings, at risk of institutionalization, experiencing homelessness, or at risk of homelessness.
+Mainstream vouchers are open by direct referral from Placer County Adult Systems of Care and Whole Person Care.
+This program is for non-elderly (18-61), disabled individuals who are experiencing homelessness, at risk of homelessness, or transitioning from institutional settings.

 Project-Based Voucher (PBV) Waitlist